 Some options to resolve this may be:

 Once you have gathered the data, review the Event Logs for WMI errors.
-If you have captured the output from the WMI Diagnosis Utility, review the logs and resolve any errors where possible.
+If you have captured the output from a utility, review the logs and resolve any errors where possible.
 Since WMI is such an integral part of Windows Operating System, please engage a Microsoft Support Engineer for assistance.

 In This Article